svn2github/scantooldotnet/trunk/scantool/readme.txt

 =========== Version History ==========
 ======================================

-   v1.12  -  Refined error descriptions for ELM327
+   v1.13  -  Fixed some formatting, precision, and conversion errors in sensor formulas v1.12  -  Refined error descriptions for ELM327
              CAN DTC responses are now handled properly SAE-defined DTCs with no description are now not identified as manufacturer-defined